cchurch/api-docs/source/includes/_api_aaa.md

 <!--===================================================================-->
 ## Overview
-This section is for creating new accounts and the steps to recover account.
+This section is for creating new accounts and the steps to recover an account.
 If you are creating sub-accounts tied to your current account refer to [Account](#account)

 ## Create Account